politics-rewired/searchable-tree-take-home/README.md

+# Will Pickard Submission
+Hope I did everything to the requirements, didn't 100% understand how you wanted me to build the tree data structure from the Schema type.

+I know you said I didn't need to modify data.ts but I added an interface to represent entities with a displayName and systemName, this made reusing the types easier to work with.

+The search function could be improved.
+It's just your basic token search.

+I would like to add the functionality to open the tree to a leaf when the search only matches that leaf and the leaf is not displayed.

 # Rewired Searchable Tree Take Home

 Assemble is a browser based application that has a number of complex user interactions.